flutter/website/src/docs/cookbook/forms/text-field-changes.md

   @override
   void dispose() {
-    // Clean up the controller when the Widget is removed from the Widget tree
+    // Clean up the controller when the widget is removed from the widget tree.
-    // This also removes the _printLatestValue listener myController.dispose();
+    // This also removes the _printLatestValue listener. myController.dispose();
     super.dispose();
   }